-All of your income is taken into account when calculating the Guarantee Credit, unless it's specifically ignored (for example, Disability Living Allowance, Personal Independence Payment, Attendance Allowance, Adult Disability Payment (Scotland only) and Housing Benefit are all ignored).
+All your income is taken into account when calculating Guarantee Credit, unless it's specifically ignored.

+For example, some benefits that are ignored are: Housing Benefit, Personal Independence Payment, Adult Disability Payment (Scotland only), Attendance Allowance and Pension Age Disability Payment (Scotland only).